dpc10ster/RJafrocBook/docs/10C-OR-AnalysisApplications.md

 * `st3$RRRC$FTests` contains the results of the F-tests.
 * The p-value is much smaller than that obtained after converting to an ROC dataset.
 Specifically, for FROC analysis, the p-value is \ensuremath{1.17105004\times 10^{-4}} while that for ROC analysis is 0.03054456.
 The F-statistic and the `ddf` are both larger for FROC analysis, both of of which result in increased probability of rejecting the NH, i.e., FROC analysis has greater power than ROC analysis.
-* The increased power of FROC analysis has been confirmed in several simulation studies.
+* The increased power of FROC analysis has been confirmed in simulation studies [@RN1331].

 * `st3$RRRC$ciDiffTrt` contains the confidence intervals for the inter-treatment difference FOMs, averaged over readers, i.e., $CI_{1-\alpha,RRRC,\theta_{i \bullet} - \theta_{i' \bullet}}$.
 * With I = 5 treatments there are 10 distinct treatment-pairings.